There are very few things in this world that I haven’t tried to be.

 Two years into college, I started to despise my major.
 Half of my tuition was gone when I finally came to terms with my depressing truth: I had coaxed myself into pursuing the mystical nonsense people call a practical career to avoid further failure.
-So, I dropped all my classes, took a leap of faith, and started over yet again.
+So, I dropped all my classes, took a leap of faith, and started over.

 Failure might be a big scary monster, but while it’s roaring at you, it will show you the way.

 While I was shopping for my life’s purpose, I documented my failures in journal entries and blog posts and adapted them into creative short stories, fiction novels, and niche magazine articles.
 When I finally took on a writing career, my failures became a collective of story ideas, and I realized I had experience and expertise beyond that of my peers.
 I had been preparing for my career all my life, and I didn’t even realize it.

 No matter what you pursue in life, failure is certain.
 (I’ve been around the block.)
 That’s what makes finding yourself so damn confusing.
 Even when you’re on the right path, you will still get punched in the face.
 I had to take double the classes for two years and kick down the door of every publication in Chicago for an internship just to graduate on time.
 And even then, I couldn’t get a job.
 I had to move in with my boyfriend and write for free to build my portfolio while riding my bike to a part-time job for two years before someone finally started paying me.